Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 ## Level Outline

-In this level, you'll be coming up with **a passphrase worthy of greatness**, which you'll generate manually and use  again as you move on to future posts, watch this space!
+In this level, you'll be coming up with **a strong passphrase**, which you'll generate manually and use  again as you move on to future posts, watch this space!

 As mentioned in [Part 1](/security guidance/threats & risk/Lets-Talk-Passwords/), passphrases must be **hard to guess, unique, memorable and secret**.
 This post is all about building a passphrase that meets these requirements, without falling into some common traps.